 Lowest floor: The lowest floor of the lowest enclosed area (including basement).
 An unfinished or flood-resistant enclosure, usable solely for parking or vehicles, building access or storage in an area other than a basement area is not considered a building's lowest floor; provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirement of Section 60.3 of the National Flood Insurance Program regulations.

+Lowest Gutter Elevation: The lowest elevation of the road at the gutter.

 Manufactured home: A single-family residential dwelling unit fabricated in an off-site manufacturing facility for installation or assembly at the building site as a permanent structure with transport features removed, bearing a seal certifying that it is built in compliance with the Federal Manufactured Housing Construction and Safety Standards.
 In addition, a manufactured home must meet the Parish of Ascension Building Regulations, Chapter 6 of the Parish of Ascension Code of Ordinances.
 For floodplain management purposes, the term “manufactured home” also includes park trailers, travel trailers and other similar vehicles placed on a site for greater than one-hundred eighty (180) consecutive days.
 For insurance purposes, the term “manufactured home” does not include park trailers, travel trailers and other similar vehicles.

 Manufactured Home Construction and Safety Standards: The standards for the construction, design, and performance of a manufactured home as set forth in the Code of Federal Regulations, Title 24, Part 3280, 3282, 3283, and 42 USC 5401, et seq. and as mandated in the United States of America and as administered by the United States Department of Housing and Urban Development, commonly referred to as the HUD Code.